hmcts/azure-policy/policies/allowed_vm_sku/README.md

-# HMCTS VM SKU Policy
+# HMCTS virtual machine SKU Policy

-The policy enables you to specify a set of VM SKUs sizes that can be deployed in HMCTS
+The policy enables you to specify a set of VM SKUs sizes that can be deployed in HMCTS.

-## Required VM SKU Sizes
+## Required virtual machine SKU Sizes

-The specific VM SKU [sizes](https://tools.hmcts.net/confluence/display/DACS/D.1k+Azure+SKU+Standards+-+In+progress) that are enforced by the policy .
+The specific VM SKU sizes that are enforced by the policy:

+### General purpose

 | Size            |  VM Series     |
 | -------------   |  ------------- |